vercre/vc/CONTRIBUTING.md

 # Contribution Guide

-Credibil welcomes community contributions to the `credential` library.
+Vercre welcomes community contributions to the `vercre` library.

 Since the project is still unstable, there are specific priorities for development.
-Pull requests that do not address these priorities will not be accepted until Credentials is production ready.
+Pull requests that do not address these priorities will not be accepted until Vercre is production ready.

 Please familiarize yourself with the Contribution Guidelines and Project Roadmap before contributing.

-There are many ways to help Credentials besides contributing code:
+There are many ways to help Vercre besides contributing code:

 - Fix bugs or file issues
 - Improve the documentation